harism/the-drop-frt/readme.md

 # The Microphone Drop -demo

 This is my first ever realtime demo I will release on pouet.net also.
-I made it for my one man demogroup called FailRight (FRT).
+I made it for my one man demogroup called Failright (FRT).

 ### Requirements